This page is designed to answer the following questions:

 - 5.2 Explain how reflective practice has led to improved ways of working (Level 3 Diploma in Adult Care, Promote personal development in care settings)

-Reflecting on situations that you have encountered in your role as a health and social care worker is a great way to maximise your experience and improve your practice.
+Reflecting on situations you have encountered in your role as a health and social care worker is a great way to maximise the learning from your experiences and improve your practice.

-You will need to explain a situation you have been in and how you reflected on it later either by yourself or as part of a group.
-You will want to highlight anything that didn’t go quite as well as expected and why and what you could do in a similar future situation to make it run more smoothly.
+To achieve this assessment criteria, you could explain a situation you have been in and how you reflected on it later, either by yourself or as part of a group.
+You will want to highlight anything that didn’t go quite as well as expected and why.
+You will also explore what you could do in a similar future situation to make it run more smoothly.
 If you have had a similar situation and handled it differently due to the insights you gained from your reflection, even better.

-Maybe you’ve been in a predicament where a client has not wanted to take their medication and the more that you have persisted and nagged, the more they have stubbornly refused.
-Upon reflection, you may have concluded that it would have been better if you had been more laid-back and simply said to the client to come and find you when they’re ready to take their meds.
+Maybe you’ve been in a predicament where a client has not wanted to take their medication, and the more that you have persisted and nagged, the more they have stubbornly refused.
+Upon reflection, you may have concluded that it would have been better if you had been more laid-back and simply said to the client to come and find you when they’re ready.

 Or perhaps there’s been a situation where you’ve accused someone of something that they were later found to be innocent of.
-By virtue of self-reflection you may have learned to point the finger in future without substantial evidence.
+By virtue of self-reflection, you may have learned not to point the finger without substantial evidence.

-Last Christmas, a client who gets very excited around this time of year was due to go home to stay with his parents from Xmas eve to Boxing Day.
-Unfortunately, he wanted to come home after dinner on Xmas Day, which staff facilitated (as we had a contingency rota in place).
+Last Christmas, a client with a learning disability (who gets very excited around this time of year) was due to go home to stay with his parents from Xmas eve to Boxing Day.
+Unexpectedly, he wanted to come home early after dinner on Xmas Day, which staff facilitated (as we had a contingency rota in place).

-He wouldn’t tell us why he wanted to come back as he has a great relationship with his family, Having reflected on the situation, I remembered that he had presents in his house that he was saving to unwrap when he came home.
-Because he gets very excitable about unwrapping presents, I realised that that was the reason he had wanted to return.
+He wouldn’t tell us why he wanted to come back as he has a great relationship with his family.
+Having reflected on the situation, I remembered that he had presents in his house that he was saving to unwrap when he came home.
+Because he gets very excited about unwrapping presents, I realised that this was the reason he had wanted to return.
 The next year, we ensured that he had taken all his Xmas presents with him.